How to Become a Counselor in New Mexico

 Examinations

-LPCC licensure in New Mexico requires a passing score on both the National Counselor Examination for Licensure and Certification, and the National Clinical Mental Health Counselor Exam.
+LPCC licensure in New Mexico requires a passing score on both the National Counselor Examination and the National Clinical Mental Health Counselor Examination.

 National Counselor Examination (NCE) for Licensure and Certification

-The NCE is a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
+The NCE is a 200-item, multiple-choice examination administered by the National Board for Certified Counselors.
 It assesses knowledge, skills, and abilities in effective counseling services.

 National Clinical Mental Health Counselor Exam (NCMHCE)

 The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
-It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis, and treatment.
+It consists of 10 cases in clinical mental health counseling and assesses clinical problem-solving ability by testing the identification, analysis, and treatment of clinical problems.
 It is also administered by the National Board for Certified Counselors.

 (Back to Top)